 Black people are more likely to receive a skin cancer diagnosis at a later stage of the disease than white people.

 - higher rates of skin cancer in non-sun-exposed areas, so it is less visible

 In the U.S., Hispanic people have seen a 20% increase in melanoma over the past two decades.
 Researchers are not sure why this is but speculate that language barriers may mean that public health information about skin cancer and sun protection is not as accessible to people with English as a second language.

 People with lighter skin may be more likely to engage in this behavior to develop a tan.
 However, other behaviors may also affect the risk for Hispanic and Black people.

 For example, a 2019 study notes that the increase in melanoma among Hispanic people in the U.S. may be due to people adopting American culture, which may result in people taking fewer precautions against sun damage or spending more time outside.

 It is also possible that misconceptions about skin tone and its ability to protect against the sun lead people to assume they have a very low risk of skin cancer or do not need to wear sunscreen.

 Skin cancer is easier to treat in its early stages.
 People of all skin tones should regularly check their skin for any new or unusual growths.
-The American Academy of Dermatology Association recommends doing this once a month.
+The American Academy of Dermatology recommends doing this once a month.